bryancaragay/bryancaragay/README.md

 # Hi there I'm Bryan👋

 ### 🤠 About Me
 I'm a software developer with a passion for entrepreneurship.
-I've started (and failed) multiple companies, won $16,250 in pitch compeitions, designed my own apps from start to finish, and developed those apps to production on the app store.
+I've started multiple companies, won $16,250 in pitch compeitions, designed my own apps from start to finish, and developed those apps to production on the app store.
 Some of the app spaces i've worked in:
 - Campus safety
 - Fitness